danitrap/jimaku/README.md

 Automagically rename your subtitle files.

+## Download

+To download it for normal usage please refer to the [releases page](https://github.com/danitrap/jimaku/releases).

 ## Usage

 Drag and drop your video and subtitle files on jimaku.exe to automagically rename your subtitle file.

 ## Build

-I use [OCRA](https://github.com/larsch/ocra) to build it.
+I use [OCRA](https://github.com/larsch/ocra) to build it, make sure to install it: `gem install ocra`

-    gem install ocra
     ocra jimaku.rb --windows --output ./build/jimaku.exe

 ## License